Broken Bone or Bad Sprain? Know the Right Next Step.

 Most fractures show a clear pattern: pain at a specific point, swelling, bruising, and difficulty using the limb.
 Movement often increases discomfort, and people naturally guard the area.
 Severe sprains and soft-tissue injuries can feel similar, so we **confirm with a careful exam and an X-ray**.
 Children may avoid using the limb even without obvious deformity, while older adults can have more diffuse pain after a fall.

 Clinical examination We check alignment, swelling, skin condition, and nerve/circulation.
-Visits are usually within 30 minutes, depending on the injury.
+Visit flow depends on the injury and X-ray availability.
 Imaging X-rays are the first choice and **confirm alignment**, not just the break.
 CT or MRI is used only if it **changes the plan**.
 What to bring Any old X-rays or reports, ER discharge notes if you were seen already, and a list of current medicines.

 What common injuries do you treat?